 The Su Laboratory has been actively pursing crowdsourcing projects in biology for many years.
 Our flagship projects include:

 - Gene Wiki: an initiative to create a continuously-updated, community-reviewed, and collaboratively-written review article for every human gene

 - BioGPS : a community-extensible gene annotation portal for aggregating and integrating gene-centric knowledge

-We are also in the early stages of devising a series of biological games that will make tasks like ontology-based gene annotation fun!
+We also have an emerging interest in games and citizen science as a mechanism for crowdsourcing that will make tasks like ontology-based gene annotation fun!
 (No, seriously, its really going to be fun…)

 Make sure you also check out our blog posts on crowdsourcing!

 Good BM, Su AI.
 (2013) Crowdsourcing for Bioinformatics.
 Bioinformatics.
 15;29(16):1925-33. doi: 10.1093/bioinformatics/btt333 (PubMed)